Print

 Make It Now:

-1. Preheat oven to 400°F. Coat a 9×9 inch casserole dish with cooking spray.
+1. Prep: Preheat oven to 400°F. Coat a 9×13-inch casserole dish with cooking spray and spread 1/2 cup enchilada sauce in the bottom of the dish (and reserve the rest).

-2. Heat oil in a large skillet over medium heat.
-Add onion and garlic and saute for 2 minutes.
-Add chicken and saute for 3-4 minutes, until golden brown and cooked through.
+2. Saute Onions & Chicken: Heat oil in a large skillet over medium heat.
+Add onion and saute for 2 minutes.
+Add chicken and saute for 4 minutes, until golden brown and cooked through.

-3. Sprinkle the taco seasoning over the chicken/onion mixture and stir to coat.
-Stir in black beans, green chiles, and salsa and simmer for 4-5 minutes, until sauce thickens and reduces.
+3. Cook Filling: Sprinkle the taco seasoning and garlic over the chicken/onion mixture and stir to coat.
+Stir in black beans, green chiles, and salsa and simmer for about 4 minutes, until sauce thickens and reduces.

-5. Arrange the tortillas on a flat surface.
-Top each tortilla with an equal amount of chicken/bean mixture and 2 tablespoons cheese.
+4. Build Casserole: Arrange the tortillas on a flat surface.
+Top each tortilla with a generous 1/2 cup chicken/bean mixture and 2 tablespoons cheese.
 Roll up tortillas and place them seam-side down, side-by-side in the baking dish.
-Pour a little remaining enchilada sauce over the top of each one.
-Then, sprinkle the remaining 1/2 cup shredded cheese over the top.
+Pour the remaining enchilada sauce evenly over the top of the enchiladas.
+Then, sprinkle the remaining 1/2 cup shredded cheese evenly over the top.

 © Author: Rachel Tiemeyer